Hot-shooting Ducks roll to 105-55 rout of California

 EUGENE, Ore.
+(AP) — There was no letdown for Oregon.
+Far from it.

-(AP) — Satou Sabally scored 31 points and the other four Oregon starters also scored in double figures as the No. 6 Ducks rolled to a 105-52 rout of California on Sunday.
+Two days after winning a top 10 showdown with Stanford, Satou Sabally scored 31 points and the other four Oregon starters also scored in double figures as the No. 6 Ducks rolled to a 105-52 rout of struggling California on Sunday.

+“Our coaches did a really good job of getting us ready to go,” Oregon’s Erin Boley said.
+“They made sure that we knew that this can’t be an up and down (scenario), where every game we play differently depending on who the opponent is.

+“We have to be ready to play to our potential and not who the opponent is.”

+Oregon coach Kelly Graves said he had concerns during a Saturday practice that his team was still in a celebratory mood about the win over Stanford rather than preparing for a Cal team now on a six-game losing streak

+“We were a little less than focused at a Pac-12 level.
+We got them together and had some words,” Graves said.
+“They were ready this morning, you could tell.
+They were pretty dialed in.”

-Oregon (14-2, 4-1 Pac-12) was simply dominant in nearly every statistical category.
+Oregon (15-2, 5-1 Pac-12) was simply dominant in nearly every statistical category.
 The Ducks shot 60% to Cal’s 39%.
-Oregon had a 36-27 advantage in rebounds, and the Ducks matched their season high with 14 steals as Cal committed 22 turnovers in stark contrast to Oregon’s 8.
+Oregon had a 36-27 advantage in rebounds, and the Ducks matched their season high with 14 steals as Cal committed 22 turnovers in stark contrast to Oregon’s 8, leading to a 34-8 advantage in points off turnovers.

-The Oregon starters shot 73% with Sabally finishing 10-13 from the field.
-Erin Boley made six of eight 3-pointers for 22 points while Ruthy Hebard added 16 points on 8-10 shooting, Sabrina Ionescu had 14 points to go with 10 assists and Minyon Moore chipped 11 points and six assists.
+The Oregon starters shot 73% with Sabally finishing 10-for-13 from the field.
+Boley made six of eight 3-pointers for 22 points while Ruthy Hebard added 16 points on 8-for-10 shooting, Sabrina Ionescu had 14 points to go with 10 assists and Minyon Moore chipped 11 points and six assists.

+With that balance, Graves said “we’re very hard to beat.
+That’s always been our M.O. in the last few years, we have a lot of different weapons and on any given night somebody different can have a big game.”

 Cal was in immediate trouble against the Ducks, with six turnovers in the opening five minutes leading to an 18-7 Oregon lead.
 The advantage was 31-14 after one quarter behind Sabally’s 13 points as the Ducks shot 68%, with nine assists on their 13 field goals.